sivasankar-valipi/Redhat-cluster-lab-pacemaker/03-Pacemkaer_Installation.md

-After preparing the operating system and verifying cluster connectivity, the next step is to install the High Availability software stack.

 A Red Hat High Availability cluster consists of three major components.

 ## Pacemaker – The Cluster Resource Manager responsible for starting, stopping, monitoring, and recovering applications.